 For its 175th Anniversary, the Swanson School of Engineering Tells its Story Through its Alumni

 The story of an engineering school is the story of the thousands of students who walked its halls, who learned and experienced and grew into professionals who would leave their mark on the world.

 At the University of Pittsburgh, the stories of countless students over 175 years comprise the history of the Swanson School of Engineering.
-The 175th Anniversary Oral History Project, led by Erin Anderson, provides an auditory window into 40 stories thus far—and growing.
+The 175th Anniversary Oral History Project, led by a small team of faculty, staff, and graduate students from the Swanson School and Department of English, provides an auditory window into 40 stories thus far—and growing.

-“It’s amazing thinking about the little moments in history that might otherwise be lost,” said Anderson, who is an audio producer, documentary artist and assistant professor in Pitt’s Writing Program.
+“It’s amazing thinking about the little moments in history that might otherwise be lost,” said Erin Anderson, who is an audio producer, documentary artist and assistant professor in Pitt’s Writing Program and part of the team.
 “That’s what oral history does really well.”

 The idea was sparked when Mary Bestefield-Sacre, associate dean for academic affairs and Nickolas A. DeCecco Professor at the Swanson School, and Distinguished Service Professor and Interim Chair of the Department of Industrial Engineering Larry Shuman encountered Anderson’s work through an audio installation at the ACCelerate Creativity and Innovation Festival at the Smithsonian Museum of Natural History in D.C.

 “It was serendipitous—Larry and I were trying to find a way to capture and share the great stories of our alumni when we came across Erin’s work,” said Bestrefield-Sacre.
 “There were a lot of alumni who wanted to donate their time and their stories, and those stories are history we cannot lose.”